3 Simple Tips For Healthier Travel Experience

 • Lift your luggage to do a bit of strength and core training

-• Stand up at regular intervals and stretch/mobilize (in plane, conferences, boarding lounges, etc.)
+• Stand up at regular intervals and stretch/mobilize (in planes, conferences, boarding lounges, etc.)

 • Walk, run, or ride a bike to see the sights in a new city